HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ### Pseudo-classes and pseudo-elements

-There is always a lot of inertia when we change something in the Web platform after it's long established.
+There is always a lot of inertia when we change something in the Web platform after it is long established.
 As an example, the Web has still largely not caught up with pseudo-elements having separate syntax compared to pseudo-classes, even though this was a change that happened over a decade ago.
 All pseudo-elements that are also available with a pseudo-class syntax for legacy reasons are **vastly** more widespread (2.5x to 5x!) with the pseudo-class syntax.

 {{ figure_markup(
   image="selector-pseudo-classes.png",